 Enjoy more historic holiday fun at the U.S. Capitol!
 While this landmark is popular all-year-round, it celebrates the season with a special Christmas tree.
 The tradition dates back decades, but this year’s selection comes from Colorado.
 Tell your kids a little bit about the tradition before you leave, like how the Capitol purchased its first tree over 100 years ago.
 Then catch it lit up and on display from early December through the New Year!
 Families should make sure they take the opportunity to check it out while in DC, because it’s definitely a sight to behold with the U.S. Capitol in the background.
 Visit at sunset for an even more spectacular view!
 If you’re hungry afterward, the food court at Union Station to the North or Eastern Market to the South may be your best bet to grab a warm beverage or snack in the area.

 Spend your holidays in DC with kids at The Wharf!
 Lined with trendy restaurants, chic boutiques, and open space (think parks and piers!), this family-friendly spot welcomes visitors during the winter months as well.
 Holidays are a particularly special time at the DC Wharf, so remember to stop by for fun all ages can enjoy!
-First, families can celebrate Hanukkah with a Light the Menorah event on December 10.
-Don’t worry if you can’t make it that day, because the menorah will be on display throughout the holiday as will one at President’s Park!
+First, families can celebrate Hanukkah with a Light the Menorah event.
+Don’t worry if you can’t make it that day, because the menorah will be on display throughout the holiday, as will one at President’s Park!
 Afterward, explore a little to enjoy the holiday atmosphere.
 The Wharf also offers plenty of places to fuel up once you’re hungry.
 From the Italian market at Officina to sweets and ice cream at District Doughnuts to pub food at Brighton SW1, there’s something for everyone at this DC destination!

 Seneca Creek State Park